Valentine-Mario/SCML/README.md

 inFile[footer.scml]
 ```

-With would replace the inFile with the content of the file when you run the command
+This would replace the inFile with the content of the file when you run the command

 ```
 scml file.scml app